 INDIVIDUAL INVESTOR R(S)

 INVESTOR #1 Surname First Name(s)

 INVESTOR #2 Surname First Name(s)

 COMPANY INVESTOR

 Company Name ABN

 Contact name

-12.2 Trust or other · Entity
+12.2 Trust or other r Entity

-Trust/Fund Name ,
+Trust/Fund Name

-Name of fund, trust beneficiaries or u inincorporated association
+Name of fund, trust beneficiaries or u unincorporated association

 ABN Contact name

-Trustee (Company/inco orporated association/body) Company Name
+orporated association/body) Company Name

+Company Name First Name (a)

 Trustee (Individual 1) Surname First Name(s)

 Trustee (Individual 2) Surname First Name(s)

 12.3 Investor conta act details (residential address)

-stered office of investor(s) (PO Box not acceptable)
+Residential address/regis stered office of investor(s) (PO Box not acceptable)

-Unit Street No. Street name 9
+Unit Street No. Street nam е

-Suburb State Postcode
+Suburb State ostcode

 Country

 Work phone Home phor ne

-Mobile Email Email
+Mobile Email

 Are you a citizen of the United States of America?
-Yes \( \) No \( \) Are you a No O Are you an Are you an Australian resident for tax purposes?
-Yes O No O No 🔾
+Yes \(\) No \(\) No Are you an Are you an Australian resident for tax purposes?
+Yes O No O

-If no, what is your countr y of residence for tax purposes?
+If no, what is your countr ry of residence for tax purposes?

+40.4 Matter a and 1 /if alignment forms all and

-12.4 Mailing addre ess (if different from above)
+ess (if different from above)

-Unit Street No. Street name Э
+Unit Street No. Street name 9

-Suburb State Postcode
+Suburb State ostcode

 Country

-12.5 Communic ations preference How would you like to receive communications (using the detail Is provided above)? (please tick) ○ Mobile Resident ial address ○ Mailing address If no instruction is proprovided in Section 1 r mailing address (which will be your residential address if a different address is not 12.6 Income dis stributions How would you like to receive your income distributions? (pleas e tick) O Reinvest in the Fu nd ODirect to ba ank/financial institution account (Complete your bank financial institution account details in Sect ion 12.7) If no instruction, di stributions will be reinvested into the Fund.
-12.7 Bank/finan cial institution account details • • I institution.
-By providing your bank account details in the you nominate unless you advise otherwise in writing. ıis Bank/financial institut ion Branch Account name BSB number Account No Please make cheque mount you wish to invest in the Fund: Invest payable to Australian Chamber Orchestratour application monies by direct debit or to Commonwealth Bank of Australia Instrument Fund. (minimum \$50, ake payments to: .000) Account name BSB Account number Reference ACO Instrument Fund Pty Ltd 062-014 1047 8614 Please enter investing entity's name as e ntered in Sections 12.1 or 12 2.2.
-12.9 Operating Authority Joint applicants (If n o selection is made 'All investors must sigr n' will be enforced) O Any investor may s sign ○ All investors s must sign Company/incorpora ted bodies (If no selection is made 'All sig natories must sign' will be er nforced) Any one signatory to sign ○ All signator ies must sign 12.10 KYC Ques tionnaire Select the KYC Ques tionnaire that applies to the investor.
-This fo orm will be supplied to you w hen we receive this application. ○ Individual ○ Company ○ Trust Other entity
+12.5 Communic cations preference How would you like t o receive communications (using the detail Is provided above)? (please tic k) ○ Mobile Resident ial address ○ Mailing address If no instruction is proprovided in Section 1 r mailing address (which will b e your residential address if a different address is not 12.6 Income dis stributions How would you like t o receive your income distributions? (pleas e tick) O Reinvest in the Fu nd O Direct to bank k/financial institution account (Complete your bank dinancial institution account details in Sect ion 12.7) If no instruction, distr ibutions will be reinvested into the Fund.
+12.7 Bank/finar ncial institution account details nstitution.
+By providing your bank account details in this u nominate unless you advise otherwise in writing.
+Bank/financial institu tion Branch Account name BSB number Account No Please make cheque mount you wish to invest in the Fund: Invest is payable to Australian Chamber Orchestra Instrument Fund. (minimum \$50,000) e payments to: Bank Account name BSB Account number Reference Commonwealth Bank of Australia ACO Instrument Fund Pty Ltd 062-014 1047 8614 Please enter investing entity's name as e ntered in Sections 12.1 or 12.2 2.
+12.9 Operating Authority Joint applicants (If r no selection is made 'All investors must sign n' will be enforced) O Any investor may sign ○ All investors r nust sign Company/incorpora ted bodies (If no selection is made 'All sig natories must sign' will be enfo orced) Any one signatory to sign ○ All signatories s must sign 12.10 KYC Ques tionnaire Select the KYC Ques tionnaire that applies to the investor.
+This for orm will be supplied to you who en we receive this application. ○ Individual ○ Company ○ Trust Other entity